 So how does one become an implantologist?
 AAID implantologists have attained different levels of certification.
 AAID associate fellows have 300 hours of continuing education in implant dentistry under their belt, as well as 1+ years performing implant surgeries.
 AAID fellows have been performing implant dentistry for 5+ years and have 400 hours of continuing education in the same field.
 Both AAID associate fellows and fellows have also completed oral and written exams.

-An even higher honor is to become a Diplomate of the American Board of Oral Implantology/Implant Dentistry.
-Becoming a Diplomate is the most rigorous of certifications.
-These dental professionals have practiced implant dentistry for at least seven years.
-Candidates must also have completed implant procedures for at least 75 patients, in addition to passing a two-part exam.
+An even higher certification is if they are a diplomate of the American Board of Oral Implantology/Implant Dentistry.
+These dental professionals need to have practiced implant dentistry for at least seven years and completed implant procedures on at least 75 people.

 That said, can a general dentist perform an implant surgery?
 The best way to be sure is by asking your general dentist if they’ve attained any level of certification from AAID.

 If you need to replace damaged or missing teeth, dental implants could be right for you.
 But first, an implantologist will need to assess if you have healthy oral tissues, adequate bone to keep the implants in place, and a jawbone that’s reached full growth.
 These factors help determine if your mouth can handle implants.